WICI/fastviz/README.md

   *  Gephi (https://gephi.org/), with installed plugin Graph Streaming API, it can be installed internally from Gephi

-The first tool has the following dependencies on the external libraries and command line tools:
+The second tool has the following dependencies on the external libraries and command line tools:
   *  igraph library (http://igraph.sourceforge.net/), with igraph Python extension module, version 6.0 or higher.